-As a result of entering into a license agreement for the exclusive distribution of the 7D Surgical FLASHTM Navigation platform during 2021, the Company has agreed to a minimum purchase commitment for the first twelve months of that agreement.
-As of December 31, 2021, the remaining purchase commitment under the agreement was \$1.9 million.
+As a result of entering into a license agreement for the exclusive distribution of the 7D Surgical FLASHTM Navigation platform during 2021, the Company agreed to a minimum purchase commitment for the first twelve months of that agreement.
+As of December 31, 2021 the remaining balance of the commitment was \$1,900.
+During the year ended December 31, 2022, the Company met the minimum purchase commitment as required for the first twelve months of the agreement.
+Additionally, the contract requires future purchase commitments based upon a percentage of historical purchases.
+As a result and as of December 31, 2022, the Company has a minimum purchase commitment for approximately \$3,120 and \$2,340 for the years ending December 31, 2023 and 2024, respectively.

 On July 20, 2021, we entered into an amended license agreement, resulting in a five-year extension of our exclusive distribution rights of the FIREFLY Technology.
 As a component of the agreement the Company is required to meet minimum performance metrics, measured by the number of spine procedures in the fiscal year which used the FIREFLY products against the annual requirement in the agreement.
 This includes any scheduled surgeries whereby the Company has committed to payment of the product.
 The number of required surgeries varies each year of the agreement.
-During the year ended December 31, 2021, the Company did not reach the minimum performance metrics.
-As such, the Company recorded \$0.5 million as a component of cost of revenue for the shortfall which occurred during the year. no expense was recorded for the years ended December 31, 2020 or 2019.
+During the years ended December 31, 2022 and 2021, the Company did not reach the minimum performance metrics.
+As such, the Company recorded \$1,104 and \$512 as a component of cost of revenue for the shortfall which occurred during 2022 and 2021, respectively.
+No expense was recorded for the years ended December 31, 2020.